Nik-Zainal-Group/FFPE_impact/README.md

 - `newMHcount`: Proportions of microhomology-associated deletions post artefact adjustment.

 These outputs facilitate further analysis of the FFPE artefact impact and the evaluation of mutation signatures in your genomic data.

+## License

+Copyright 2024 Shadi Basyuni

+## Authors

+Shadi Basyuni

+## Acknowledgments

+This script is dependent on the `signature.tools.lib` library for performing mutation signature analysis.
+We acknowledge the authors and contributors of `signature.tools.lib` for their valuable work.